-C. Garnishment procedure.
-After the filing of the judgment, the clerk shall issue a writ of garnishment after the judgment creditor (which phrase includes his attorney, if so represented) has filed with the clerk an application for a writ of garnishment which includes the judgment debtor's last known address and an affidavit stating that:
+H. Garnishment procedure.
+After the filing of the judgment, the clerk shall issue a writ of garnishment after the judgment creditor or the judgment creditor's attorney has filed with the clerk an application for a writ of garnishment which includes the judgment debtor's last known address and an affidavit stating that:

-(1) the judgment creditor has a judgment against the judgment debtor, giving the amount of the judgment;
+(1) the judgment creditor has a judgment against the judgment debtor, giving the date and amount of the judgment;

-(2) after diligent inquiry to the best of the judgment creditor's knowledge, the judgment debtor has no property in his possession within this state subject to execution to satisfy the judgment;
+(2) after diligent inquiry to the best of the judgment creditor's knowledge, the judgment debtor has insufficient property in the judgment debtor's possession within this state subject to execution to satisfy the judgment;

-(3) the named garnishee is indebted to the judgment debtor and that the debt is not exempt from garnishment, or holds personal property belonging to the judgment debtor; and
+(3) the named garnishee is indebted to the judgment debtor or holds personal property belonging to the judgment debtor; and